bukhuk/MapGenerator/README.md

-This project contains a set of modules for generating heightmaps and visualizing them using noise functions (Perlin noise) and terrain--modification operations (terraforming).
+This project contains a set of modules for generating heightmaps and visualizing them using noise functions (Perlin noise) and terrain-modification operations (terraforming).
 It is suitable for experimenting with landscape generation, creating tile maps, or as an educational example of a modular generator architecture.